BitFlippedCelt/le-resume/resume.md

 ## Experience

-### Gala Games — CTO of Infrastructure
+### CTO of Infrastructure & Developer Enablement

-March 2022 - Present, Remote
+Gala Games | Remote | March 2022 - Present

-Led a transformative shift from reactive support to proactive, strategic infrastructure and security management, supporting Gala Games' growth through enhanced internal and external infrastructure and streamlined release workflows.
+Spearheaded a shift to proactive infrastructure and security management, facilitating Gala Games' growth by improving internal/external infrastructure and streamlining release workflows while increasing engineering velocity and operational efficiency.

-Key Achievements:
-- Implemented and standardized DevOps best practices across the organization, significantly improving operational efficiency and platform stability.
-- Developed and executed a strategic roadmap transitioning from ad-hoc operations to a structured, scalable infrastructure platform.
+- Developed and executed a strategic roadmap transitioning from ad-hoc operations to a structured, scalable infrastructure platform, including:
-- Spearheaded initiatives encompassing:
-  1. Consistent deployment targets and workflows
-  2. Infrastructure-as-Code (IaC) for cloud and Kubernetes environments
-  3. Mature CI/CD processes integrated with GitOps methodologies
-  4. Consolidated observability on the DataDog platform
-  5. Enhanced organizational security posture
-  6. Development of a FinOps program to improve cloud spend visibility and management

-- Designed and implemented scalable Kubernetes-based solutions, leveraging Traefik Ingress and AWS integrations to optimize performance and resource management.
-- Led security enhancements including:
-  - Migration to Okta for improved identity and access management
-  - Overhaul of security operations and general security practices
+  - Implementing and standardizing DevOps best practices across the organization
-  - Implementation of access control management and resource isolation

-- Onboarded and integrated Finout, a FinOps maturity tool, improving cloud spend visibility and management.
-- Actively contributed as both team leader and individual contributor, balancing hands-on technology involvement with strategic guidance.
-- Transformed a young operations team into a mature, reliable infrastructure platform organization.

-Outcomes:
+  - Architecting and implementing a platform engineering function
+- Significantly improved operational efficiency and platform stability:
+  - Designing and implementing GitOps methodologies using FluxCD and internal tooling
-- Decreased mean time to resolution (MTTR) for operational issues
+  - Decreased mean time to resolution (MTTR) for operational issues by an order of magnitude
-- Increased engineering delivery velocity through improved operational visibility
+  - Reduced time to deploy new features and updates from weeks to days
   - Enhanced deployment reliability and system scalability
+  - Developed architecture and process to support multi-region product isolation and deployment using IaC and GitOps patterns
-- Strengthened overall security hygiene across the organization
+- Strengthened security and access management:
-- Enabled the engineering organization to focus on innovation rather than operational concerns

-Launched and supported numerous successful projects, including:
+  - Migrated to Okta for improved identity and access management
+  - Implemented access control management and resource isolation to reduce blast radius
+  - Developed product and environment ecosystems to enhance security
+- Designed and implemented scalable Kubernetes-based solutions, leveraging Traefik Ingress and AWS integrations
+- Transformed a young operations team into a mature, reliable infrastructure platform organization
+- Reduced operational team load by enabling engineering teams to self-serve infrastructure and platform support needs
+- Improved cloud cost management by onboarding and integrating Finout, a FinOps maturity tool
+- Supported major product launches and infrastructure initiatives:
-- A Telegram-based game acquiring over 1 million users within 4 weeks of launch, validating the scalability and robustness of the infrastructure platform.
+  - Rolled out infrastructure for Gala's first Telegram game, acquiring over 1 million users within 4 weeks
-- Film and Music platforms launches.
-- DNS and TLS strategies for decentralized content delivery across the node network, in close collaboration with the development team.
+  - Developed DNS and TLS strategies for decentralized content delivery across the node network
-- Support for various 1st and 3rd party game launches.
-- Development of product and environment ecosystems to reduce blast radius and increase security.
-- Supported deployment of Gala Chain, Gala's Layer 1 blockchain.
+  - Supported deployment of Gala Chain (Layer 1 blockchain), Gala Film, and Gala Music streaming services
+- Actively contributed as both team leader and individual contributor, balancing hands-on technology involvement with strategic guidance

 **Technologies used:** Kubernetes, Traefik, AWS, FluxCD, Gitlab, DataDog, Okta, Finout, Python, Rust, Go, NodeJS, Terraform, Helm

-### Discord Based Adventure Game - Full Stack Founder

-April 2024 - Present, Austin, TX

-Developing an innovative Discord-based game featuring an AI-driven narrative adventure set in a cyberpunk underworld.

-- Designed a narration and environmental description engine using LLAMA for dynamic storytelling.
-- Developed an asynchronous backend architecture leveraging Rust, Dragonfly (Redis), NATS, and SurrealDB.
-- Created Discord bot functionality using Poise and Serenity crates for seamless user interaction.
-- Orchestrated Kubernetes-based deployment through GitHub Actions and Pulumi (Python).

-**Planned Features:**

-- Web frontend using Rust Leptos framework for extended gameplay options.
-- Integration with SUI network for blockchain-managed in-game economy.
-- On-chain storage of player characters, NPCs, and items for true digital ownership.

-**Technologies Used:** Rust, Python, Kubernetes, NATS, Redis, SurrealDB, Poise, Serenity, LLAMA, SUI

-### RetroVision Gamiverse - Founder

-November 2021 - March 2022

-Led the development of a computer-sharing marketplace for game hosting, with a focus on establishing an NFT ecosystem across non-blockchain native games.

-- Gained in-depth knowledge of Ethereum blockchain and EVM (Ethereum Virtual Machine)
-- Developed and deployed Solidity smart contracts using Hardhat and OpenZepplin for local development and testnet environments
-- Designed tokenomics to support a platform enabling users to "stake" compute resources and reward idle computing power utilization
-- Developed product roadmap for various phases of the company vision
-- This project served as a launchpad into blockchain technology, directly leading to a key role at Gala Games

-**Key Achievements:**

-- Developed and deployed Solidity smart contracts
-- Designed tokenomics for a compute-sharing platform
-- Developed on-chain assets for digital ownership

-**Technologies used:** Ethereum, Solidity, Hardhat, OpenZepplin, NFTs, Python, Rust

-### Kasasa, Austin TX - Lead Cloud Operations Engineer
+### Lead Cloud Operations Engineer

-March 2021 - March 2022
+Kasasa | Austin, TX | March 2021 - March 2022

-Returned to Austin, TX and rejoined Kasasa during the COVID-19 pandemic, adapting to remote work while driving cloud operations improvements.
+Returned to Austin, TX and rejoined Kasasa during the pandemic, adapting to remote work while driving cloud operations improvements.

 - Focused on developing tools and practices to support development teams in their continued success within the AWS ecosystem
 - Engineered solutions to enhance remote collaboration and maintain operational efficiency during the pandemic
-- Developed tools to produce graph-based reporting and visualization of project interdependencies and downstream internal dependencies
+- Built tools to produce graph-based reporting and visualization of project interdependencies and downstream internal dependencies pulling from GitLab and other internal systems
-- Created a system integrating with GitLab to collect and analyze repository data, storing it in a GraphDB
 - Designed and implemented a Nuxt/VueJS frontend to display near real-time build health and critical project information to developers
 - Contributed to the organization's resilience and adaptability during a challenging period of remote work and rapid digital transformation

-**Key Achievements:**

-- Development of graph-based reporting and visualization tools
-- Implementation of GitLab integration for repository data analysis

-**Technologies used:** AWS, GitLab, GraphDB, Nuxt/VueJS, Cloud Operations
+**Technologies used:** AWS, GitLab, Neo4J, Nuxt/VueJS, Cloud Operations

-### Qwinix Technologies, Denver, CO - Dir.
-Cloud Operations
+### Director of Cloud Operations

-March 2019 - March 2021
+Qwinix | Denver, CO | March 2019 - March 2021

 Initially hired to build an AWS cloud professional services practice, pivoted to lead the development of a GCP-centric program following a strategic partnership shift.

 - Spearheaded the transition from AWS to GCP, leveraging existing cloud expertise to rapidly develop a comprehensive GCP service offering
 - Led and mentored a global team, including extensive collaboration with the India office, traveling to Mysore to facilitate knowledge transfer and team development
-- Achieved full GCP certification suite, including being among the first to complete the beta DevOps certification, demonstrating technical leadership and commitment to excellence
-- Designed and implemented cloud-first solutions for clients across various industries and cloud maturity levels
+- Designed and implemented cloud-native architectures for clients, supporting the entire lifecycle from initial sales engineering to final implementation and operational handover
 - Developed architecture and designs for early-stage projects, ensuring well-defined requirements and setting the foundation for project success
 - Contributed to the company's growth and eventual merger, playing a key role in its evolution into 66 Degrees, a highly successful GCP cloud partner
 - Cultivated strong relationships with GCP technical and sales teams, ensuring internal teams had access to latest technical training and resources

-**Key Achievements:**

-- Full GCP certification suite, including beta DevOps certification
+- Achieved full GCP certification suite, including being among the first to complete the beta DevOps certification, demonstrating technical leadership and commitment to excellence
-- Successful management of organizational pivot from AWS to GCP focused support/services practice
-- International team leadership and development

-**Technologies used:** GCP, AWS, Cloud Architecture, DevOps
+**Technologies used:** GCP, AWS, Cloud Architecture, DevOps, GitLab, Sales Engineering, Client Communication and Strategy

-### Kasasa, Austin TX - Lead Cloud Engineer to Director of Cloud Operations
+### Lead Cloud Engineer -> Director of Cloud Operations

-Feb 2016 - March 2019
+Kasasa | Austin, TX | Feb 2016 - March 2019

 Led the transformation from legacy infrastructure to modern cloud architecture, while growing into a director-level leadership role.